AminMal/gen/README.md

 # Gen #

-Gen is a random generator library, which is safe (compile-time type checking), rational, and easier to use than `testing/quick.Generator`.
+Gen is a random generator library, which is safe (compile-time type checking), more reliable, and easier to use than `testing/quick.Generator`.

 Let's take a look at Gen's base components, functions, variables, and "how to extend"!

 # Gen interface #
-Gen has a generic interface called `Gen[T]`, one of them is for a single value generation, the other one is to generate a slice of values:
+Gen has a generic interface called `Gen[T]`, it has two methods, one of them is to generate a single value, the other one is to generate a slice of values:
 ```go
 type Gen[T any] interface {
 	Generate() T
 	GenerateN(n uint) []T
 }
 ```
 The logic behind generating depends on the structs/interfaces implementing this interface.
-You can create various implementations of it as you with to.
-Now let's take a look at its most common implementations, which already exist in Gen:
+You can create various implementations of it as you wish.

+Now let's take a look at its most common implementations, which already exist:

 ## Only ##
 `Only` is the most basic generator, as the name declares, it will only generate the value that it's given: